farrel/tuple-space/README.md

 use tuple_space::vec_store::VecStore;

 fn main() {
-    // Create a tuple space with a VecStore tuple store. let mut writer_mutex_store = MutexStore::<VecStore>::default();
+    // Create a MutexStore with an internal VecStore tuple store. let mut writer_mutex_store = MutexStore::<VecStore>::default();
     // Create clones of the tuple space.
 The underlying VecStore is shared in a
     // Arc<Mutex<VecStore>> and will the shared between the clones.